d-eisen/portfolio/content/dincl.md

 # Next Steps
 The results of the Design Jam were presented at a meeting with representatives from the National Digital Inclusion Alliance as well as corporate stakeholders relevant to low cost internet services.

-Officials from the NDIA commmented that the work being done in Louisville related to Digital Inclusion was "groundbreaking."
+Officials from the NDIA commented that the work being done in Louisville related to Digital Inclusion was "groundbreaking."
 Specifically the work was described as "the first of its kind" and that with regard to research "no other city was doing this".

 The work of Metro Louisville's Digital Inclusion Plan continues.